kostym/drupal-7-module/README.md

 **Done!** Now your site is ready to wear the Kostym like a boss!

 ### Why patch core?
-Some Kostym componets are modules.
-So to make it possible for Drupal to find them even though they are place in a theme, we need to patch core a bit.
+Some Kostym components are modules.
+To make it possible for Drupal to find them even though they are place in a theme, we need to patch core a bit.
 And remember, keep calm and carry on.

 ### Why patch ctools?
 This is to keep the total number of modules down.
 The patch make it possible to create ctools plugins in components without creating a new module.